-(Prerequisite: Contract approval by instructor, advisor, Department Chair and Executive Vice Chancellor for Academic Affairs is required.)
-The maximum number of independent study hours a student may earn in business is limited to six.
+(Prerequisite: Contract approval is required) The maximum number of independent study hours a student may earn in business is limited to six.

-BADM B429 - INTERNSHIP (3-6).
+BADM B429 - INTERNSHIP (3-6). ^

 (Prerequisites: Junior standing, 2.5 GPA, MKTG B350, BADM B345 and an approved contract with the Internship Coordinator) This course provides students in all disciplines with the opportunity to reinforce classroom learning by working in their discipline in a supervised business environment.
 This course may be repeated with the approval of the Department Chair and the student's academic advisor.